top of page

 A difficult path...

 Originally Avita would wake up in a prison of sorts and see other people in other cells nearby.
-The "voice" she speaks to is a man in the cell next to her.
-I quickly threw out that idea to make it more of a mystery.
+The "voice" she speaks to is a man in the space next to her.
+That idea was removed to make it more of a mystery.
 Who is this voice?
 What's going on?
-Since there was only one main individual that was the focus of the story, I wanted someone for her to interact with.
-Someone to communicate with and respond to, allowing her to explore her thoughts.
+Since there was only one main individual that was the focus of the story, the author wanted someone for her to interact with.
+He provided her the ability to communicate with outside of herself, allowing her to explore her thoughts.

 Going into the book the goal of the story was that all of this was her confronting her past and the trauma she endured.
-Moments when she finds happiness like flying for instance, reflects her embracing reasons to be happy in her life, to live it fully.
-The "they", the ones punishing her being her nightmares, the negative emotions, all this self hatred was the threat she was contending with.
+Moments when she finds happiness like flying for instance, reflects her embracing reasons to find joy in her life, to live it fully.
+The group referred to as "they", the ones punishing her, is her nightmares, negative emotions, and self-hatred that is threatening to kill her.

-I knew that she was in a car accident, that all of this was in her mind, going into writing the book.
-I kept throwing in misleading information in the form of "she thinks maybe... that this is true."
+Before writing the story, the author knew that she had been involved in a car accident, that all of this was in her mind.
+He inserted misleading information in the form of "she thinks maybe... that this is true."
 The unreliable narrator in that she doesn't know what's going on and is only guessing.
-My way to mislead the audience without lying to them.
+It was a method that the author was using to mislead and confuse the audience without lying to them.

 FINAL_DepressionAndTrauma.jpg